BU-NU-CLOUD-F19/Cloud-Native_high-performance_computing/README.md

 The minimum acceptance criteria is to have “Lustre” up and running with Kubernetes cluster

-* Have YML scripts to easily bring up and tear down the infrastructure
+- Provide scripts to easily bring up and tear down the Lustre infrastructure on Kubernetes

-* Configure Luster to run with Kubernetes
+- Provide ability to add or remove Lustre components on the existing setup

-* Write an Operator learning from Rook framework
+- Leverage Rook framework to build a Kubernetes operator for bootstrapping, configuration, scaling and disaster recovery of Lustre components (MGS, MDS, OSS) on the cloud

 ## 6. Release Planning